KQM-git/TCL/docs/characters/pyro/klee.md

 * Has a 10% chance to spawn, increasing by 8% per failed attempt until it successfully procs.
   * Has no ICD for its proc chance, and has 6 different triggers: N1, N2, N3, CA, pressing E, and pressing Q.
 * When nearby 3+ enemies, Klee's C1 has a rare chance to "misfire" causing it to aim in a strange direction (almost always missing the target) or despawn before it even fires.
-* Klee's C1 appears to have a standard ICD for elemental application, and is shared with her Burst.
+* Klee's C1 appears to have a standard ICD for Elemental application, and is shared with her Burst.

 </TabItem>